karlkfi/kpt-config-sync/docs/user_guide.md

     pods: "3"
 ```

-In this case, total number of pods allowed in "shipping-prod", "shipping-dev",
+In this case, total number of pods allowed in `shipping-prod`, `shipping-dev`,
-and "shipping-staging" is 3.
+and `shipping-staging` is 3.
 When creating the fourth pod (e.g. in
-"shipping-prod"), you will see the following error:
+`shipping-prod`), you will see the following error:

 ```console
 Error from server (Forbidden): exceeded quota in policyspace "shipping-app-backend", requested: pods=4, limit: pods=3